For as long as I can remember, I've fantasized about growing our own vegetables.

 The finished garden

-This past October, we began construction.
+We began the construction of our garden in October so that the beds would be ready to plant in the spring.
 We staked out the garden and decided on the exact measurements.
 My husband worked through the dimensions and figured out the materials our design would require.
 We chose untreated, (because it's chemical free and safe for growing organic veggies) and rough cut (for it's lesser price) 2x8 planks.
 We ordered and picked up our materials and then began assembling the beds.
 It was a lot of hard, but very rewarding work.

 Next we stuffed small twigs into any openings we could.
 Then, because we constructed our hugelkultur beds in the fall, we had the opportunity to mix fallen leaves with a little soil to fill in the empty spaces.
 (About half way through this process we had a brainwave and decided to run the lawnmower over the leaves first, thereby mulching them before we added them to the soil.
 Mulching the leaves allows them to decompose more quickly, releasing their beneficial nutrients into the soil that much sooner.)